-You can calculate equivalent United States Dollar to Qatari Rial currency amounts (at mid-rate) below.
+This USD/QAR Converter calculates equivalent United States Dollar to Qatari Rial amounts at the market mid-rate:

 United States Dollar